Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 - Rojas is hitting .225 with 17 doubles, three home runs and 24 walks.

-- In three games this season, he has hit a long ball (2.9%, and 0.8% of his trips to the plate).
+- He has hit a long ball in 2.9% of his games this season, and 0.8% of his trips to the plate.

-- Rojas has had at least one RBI in 19.4% of his games this season (20 of 103), with two or more RBI three times (2.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- Rojas has picked up an RBI in 19.2% of his games this season, with two or more RBI in 2.9% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 32 of 103 games this season, and more than once 7 times.
+- He has scored in 33 of 104 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.